Comparing Machine Learning as a Service: Amazon, Microsoft Azure, Google Cloud AI

 Microsoft Azure Machine Learning Studio

-Azure Machine Learning is aimed at setting a powerful playground both for newcomers and experienced data scientists.
-The roster of ML products from Microsoft is similar to the ones from Amazon, but Azure, as of today, seems more flexible in terms of out-of-the-box algorithms.
+Azure Machine Learning platform is aimed at setting a powerful playground both for newcomers and experienced data scientists.
+The roster of Microsoft machine learning products is similar to the ones from Amazon, but Azure, as of today, seems more flexible in terms of out-of-the-box algorithms.

 Services from Azure can be divided into two main categories: Azure Machine Learning Studio and Bot Service.
 Let’s find out what’s under the hood of Azure ML Studio.
 We’ll return to Bot Service in the section dedicated to specific APIs and tools.